Stable Ankle Fracture

 Imaging Studies

 Plain x-rays of the ankle joint will identify a fracture (Figure 1) of the outer bone of the ankle (the fibula).
-However, the ankle joint itself will be intact – the ankle joint itself will be exactly where it should be.
-In some instances the ankle joint will appear to be intact but when it is stressed the joint will displace demonstrating that the ankle fracture is actually unstable.
+However, the ankle joint itself will be intact and will be exactly where it should be.
+In some instances, the ankle joint will appear to be intact, but the joint will displace when it is stressed, demonstrating that the ankle fracture is actually unstable.

 Figure 1: Plain X-rays of a Stable Ankle Fracture